parciffal/Setup-Desktop-on-Ubuntu-Server/README.md

 # Setup-Desktop-on-Ubuntu-Server
-The way to settup desktop on ubuntut server that worked for me
+The way to set up desktop on ubuntu server that worked for me

 # How to Install Ubuntu Desktop with VNC Access on Ubuntu Server